-A Distributed Proofreaders Canada eBook
+A Distributed Proofreaders Canada Ebook

 This ebook is made available at no cost and with very few restrictions.
 These restrictions apply only if (1) you make a change in the ebook (other than alteration for different display devices), or (2) you are making commercial use of the ebook.
-If either of these conditions applies, please contact a FP administrator before proceeding.
+If either of these conditions applies, please check with an FP administrator before proceeding.

 This work is in the Canadian public domain, but may be under copyright in some countries.
 If you live outside Canada, check your country's copyright laws.
-IF THE BOOK IS UNDER COPYRIGHT IN YOUR COUNTRY, DO NOT DOWNLOAD OR REDISTRIBUTE THIS FILE.
+If the book is under copyright in your country, do not download or redistribute this file.

 Title: Three Go Back

+Author: Mitchell, J. Leslie [James Leslie] (1901-1935)

+Date of first publication: 1932

+Edition used as base for this ebook: New York: Galaxy Publishing Corp., 1953 [Galaxy Science Fiction Novel No.

+151

-Date of first publication: 1932 Author: J. Les lie Mitchell Date first posted: May 16, 2015 Date last updated: May 16, 2015 Faded Page eBook #20150544
+Date first posted: 18 October 2017 Date last updated: October 27, 2017 Faded Page ebook#20171042

-This ebook was produced by: Delphine Lettau, Mary Meehan & the online Distributed Proofreaders Canada team at http://www.pgdpcanada.net
+This ebook was produced by Al Haines

+Publisher's Note:

+As part of the conversion of the book to its new digital format, we have made certain minor adjustments in its layout, and have added a table of contents.
+We have also corrected the name of Chapter VI to The Hunters, where the printed edition had repeated the title A Slip in the Time-Spirals from Chapter VII.

+A Powerful Story Mixed With Science and Sex

 THREE GO BACK

-A Powerful Story Mixed With Science and Sex

 By

 J. Leslie Mitchell

 a complete Science Fiction Novel

 GALAXY PUBLISHING CORP.
 421 Hudson Street New York 14, N. Y.

 GALAXY Science Fiction Novels, selected by the editors of GALAXY Science Fiction Magazine, are the choice of science fiction novels both original and reprint.
-GALAXY Science Fiction Novel No. 15 35c a copy.
+GALAXY Science Fiction Novel No. 15 35¢ a copy.
 Subscription: Six Novels \$2.00 The characters, the location, and the incidents in this book are entirely the product of the author's imagination and have no relation to any person or event in real life.
-Copyright 1932 by J. Leslie Mitchell Reprinted by permission of the Author PRINTED IN THE UNITED STATES OF AMERICA by THE GUINN COMPANY NEW YORK 14, N. Y.
+PRINTED IN THE UNITED STATES OF AMERICA by THE GUINN COMPANY NEW YORK 14, N. Y.

+Contents

+Chapter

+I. The wreck of "Magellan's Cloud"

+II.
+The survivors

+III.
+"I'm an Unknown Land"

+IV.
+The Lair

+V. "And I'll take the low road"

+VI.
+The Hunters

+VII.
+A Slip in the Time-Spirals

+VIII.
+For the Dark Days

+IX.
+Sir John: His Prophecy

+X. Exodus

+XI.
+Clair Lost

+XII.
+A Light in the South

+XIII.
+All Our Yesterdays

+XIV.
+Now Sleeps the Crimson Petal

+XV.
+I Shall Arise Again

-THREE GO BACK CHAPTER ONE-The wreck of "Magellan's Cloud" A skyey monster, lapis and azure-blue, it sailed out of the heat-haze that all morning had been drifting westward from the Bay of Biscay.
+CHAPTER ONE-The wreck of "Magellan's Cloud"

+A skyey monster, lapis and azure-blue, it sailed out of the heat-haze that all morning had been drifting westward from the Bay of Biscay.
 It startled the crew of the Rio tramp and there was a momentary scurry of grimy off-watches reaching the deck, and a great upward gape of astounded eyes and mouths.
 Then the second engineer, a knowledgeable man, voiced explanations.

 "It'll be the airship Magellan's Cloud on her return voyage."

 The Third spat, not disparagingly, but because the fumes of the engine-room were still in his throat.
 "Where to?"

 "Man, you're unco' ignorant.
 Noo York.
 She's been lying off for weather at Paris nearly a week, Sparks says.
 Twenty o' a crew and twenty passengers-they'll be paying through the nose, I'll warrant....
 There's Sparks gabbin' at her."

 A subdued buzz and crackle.
 A tapping that presently ceased.
 High up against a cloudless sky, the airship quivered remoter in the Atlantic sunshine.
 The Third spat again, forgetfully.

 "Pretty thing," he said.